Athlete development and scholarships

 The Northern Territory Institute of Sport (NTIS) offers scholarships to NT athletes.
 These athletes should be identified by their National Sporting Organisation.
 The scholarships are awarded under Australia’s high performance athlete categorization framework.

-An NTIS athlete scholarship will be awarded to athletes residing in and (where possible) representing the Northern Territory (NT) who are not competing as a professional in their sport.
+NTIS athlete scholarships are open to athletes residing in and (where possible) representing the Northern Territory (NT).

-Athletes will be assessed under one of the five scholarship levels below.
+Athletes are assessed under one of the five national high performance categories below: